 Optoma has played it right down the middle, giving an incredibly balanced sound to the BE6is.
 If you need pumping bass to get you going in the gym, then you might want to look elsewhere.
 However, we found the detailed and responsive sound to have just the right treble and low-end power (heavy bass can sound good initially, but will start to hurt after 20 minutes or so).

 Noise isolation varied between the different tips, but we found the longer silicone ones did a good job at keeping us in our own little bubble.

 To our ears, they deliver excellent performance for all types of music – a rarity for Bluetooth headphones in this price range!

 Optoma has designed these headphones to be able to play music continuously for 8 hours, beating their previous generation of headphones by 2 hours.
 They are charged through a micro USB.

 They can also be used to make phone calls, which in our tests came through crystal clear.
-The Bluetooth range is 100 feet, so you can walk around the house making a call while your phone stays put.
+The Bluetooth range is 30 metres, so you can walk around the house making a call while your phone stays put.

 They are also water resistant to IPX5 standard (basically they can easily take rain, but don’t go swimming with them around your neck).